s7uck/s7uck.github.io/_posts/2022-9-21-Use-RCS-instead-of-messaging-apps.md

     people won't go to the extra mile to do it themselves, because 90% of people have no idea about anything I just said.

-And worst of all, messaging apps are a **redundancy**.
-We already have texing protocols that every phone supports.
-We already have a texting app on our phone.
+Plus, messaging apps are just a redundancy.
+We already have texing protocols that every phone supports and already have a texting app on our phones  .
 Rather than creating more and more of these apps looking to "solve every problem with messaging" (see [xkcd 927](https://xkcd.com/927)), we should look to improve and extend the systems already in place, to ensure that we get to have the new features, without cutting off everyone who doesn't have a certain device with a certain app installed.
-Communication should allow everyone to talk seamlessly, not **requiring** a certain technology, which average people shouldn't, and don't want to have to think about.
+Instant messaging should allow everyone to talk seamlessly, not **requiring** a certain technology, or branching off in a whole lot of different technologies that in principle attempt to do the same thing yet are incompatible with each other.

 The thing that saddens me most is that this *was* the standard, 15 years ago.
 I remember when we didn't have to think about "what app you use", Internet